What Is Cannabis Kief? 5 Best Uses for DC Patients (2026)

 If you’re reading this and you don’t have your DC medical cannabis card yet, there’s genuinely no reason to wait.
 The District makes it absurdly easy.

-DC uses a self-certification process through DC Health’s medical cannabis program.
+DC uses a self-certification process through ABCA’s medical cannabis program.
 Anyone 21 or older can register online — no doctor visit, no qualifying condition list, no fee.
 You fill out the form, self-certify that you have a condition you believe cannabis helps with, and you’re done.
 The whole process takes about two minutes.
 That’s not an exaggeration.
 Two minutes, your couch, maybe a cup of coffee.

 Once you’re registered, you can purchase from any licensed medical dispensary in Washington DC, including us here at MrGreen DC on Connecticut Avenue NW.
 You’ll have access to lab-tested cannabis flower, concentrates, edibles, and everything else on our cannabis menu.